Monday, May 26, 2025

 • his habit of napping in that same spot, no matter how urine-soaked

-• a recent truckload of dried-out, stiff-stalked hay, which all the equids found more useful as bedding than as fodder
+• a past truckload of dried-out, stiff-stalked hay, which all the equids found more useful as bedding than as fodder

-The result is that I arrive for playtime to find him well dredged in bits of soggy hay and wood shavings, all clinging on and burrowing into his dense, sleep-ruffled, three-inch-long coat.
+The result is that I arrive for playtime to find him well dredged in bits of soggy hay and wood shavings, all clinging onto and burrowing into his dense, sleep-ruffled, three-inch-long coat.

 As soon as we enter the arena, Gus’s urgent desire is to rid himself of this clammy, tangly, itchy coating with a nice roll in the sandy dust.
 First I use the back of my hand to brush off the loosest and largest hangers-on from his back and flanks and belly.
 Then, as he dithers around, pawing and snorting the dirt to determine the very best rolling spot, I encourage him to get down to business by pawing with my own foot and cooing “Go roll!”
 By the time he stands back up (and never shakes himself off as horses and dogs do), he’s somewhere between lightly floured and tempura-battered.
 I reward him more with treats than with scritches.